 Updated Guidance for Masses, Parish Ministries and Celebrations of the Sacraments

 During the pandemic we the faithful have made every effort in the Diocese of Raleigh to exercise charity and compassion while safeguarding the health and welfare of one another.
 These actions have necessarily included separation from one another and limits on how many of us may gather for the liturgy.
-As we begin to emerge from the pandemic, we have a unique opportunity to give even greater witness as a Catholic community of believers.
+The pandemic presents a unique opportunity to give even greater witness as a Catholic community of believers.
 May our continued return to Mass provide us with even greater awareness of the beauty and wonder of our faith and the importance of our relationship with one another as the body of Christ.

 Bishop Zarama has continued to dispense the faithful from their Sunday obligation.
 While this dispensation is applicable to all, it is continued primarily for the elderly, sick, those with pre-existing health conditions or other vulnerable people.

 As more of the general population becomes vaccinated and federal and/or state COVID-19 restrictions are eased, parishes are encouraged to do the following: